Skip to main content

 Using markdown for bold, italics, bullets and other formatting

-Written by Francesca Moores
+Written by Marie Hughes

 If you need to add more information to a task description or highlight specific parts of the text, you can use more advanced formatting options.
 This only applies to the description and not checklists.